2013 British & Irish Lions tour to Australia: Attendances

-The tour drew record attendances to several of the 10 matches.
+The tour drew record attendances to several of the 10 matches earning the distinction of the most attended tour in the game’s history, outside of a Rugby World Cup.
+Over the nine matches played on Australian soil there was a total attendance of 389,400.
 The Lions opened the tour in front of 28,643 for a game against the Barbarians at the Hong Kong Stadium.
 Their first game in Australia attracted 35,103 to Patersons Stadium for their opening match in Australia against the Western Force, while their next game against the Queensland Reds at Suncorp Stadium attracted a record Reds home attendance of 50,136.
 The game against the ACT Brumbies attracted 21,655 to Canberra Stadium for the Lions first loss of the tour.
 Three days before the game against the Brumbies, 40,805 saw the Lions thrash the New South Wales Waratahs 47–17 at the Sydney Football Stadium.
 In the only tour game played after the test series had started, the Lions attracted a rugby union record crowd of 28,648 to AAMI Park where they defeated the Melbourne Rebels 35–0.

-The test series against Australia was even more successful and drew the record sporting attendance to each stadium used.
-The first test saw 52,499 at Suncorp Stadium, the second test drew 56,771 to Melbourne's Etihad Stadium, while 83,704 attended the third and deciding test at the ANZ Stadium in Sydney.
+The test series against Australia was even more successful and drew the record sporting attendance for each stadium used.
+The first test saw 52,499 at Suncorp Stadium, the second test drew 56,771 to Melbourne's Etihad Stadium, while 83,702 attended the third and deciding test at the ANZ Stadium in Sydney.

+Revenue

+The Australian Financial Review concluded that the Lions tour generated a €19.5 million profit for Rugby Australia.